-PRESIDIO COUNTY — On Tuesday morning, Judge Jennifer Wright presided over a hearing in the 394th District Court on access to a road snaking through remote, rural Presidio County.
+PRESIDIO COUNTY — On Tuesday morning, Judge Genie Wright presided over a hearing in the 394th District Court on access to a road snaking through remote, rural Presidio County.
 Ayres Road — also known as County Road 27 — begins at the Hot Springs Road and ultimately runs into vast tracts of private land belonging to warring legal parties.

 A total of six lawyers were present to grapple with the question: who gets access to the stretch of Ayres Road that passes through 80 acres belonging to defendants Mary Baxter and Neil Chavigny?
 The couple is being sued by Maria Maurial, an Austin-based “land investor” who last year swiped up 480 acres near their remote property.
 Her only means of accessing a home on her impressive acreage, she says, runs through that of Baxter and Chavigny, who have barred her entry with a locked gate.
 It is an unprecedented gesture in the road’s roughly century-long history, claim her lawyers, who have now vociferously argued across multiple public venues that the road is a county road open for public use.

 That’s a claim that has yet to be proven, the opposing legal team counters.

 “There’s no official county record that they have submitted that show the road in question is indeed a public dedicated road,” said Sam Ballard, one of four attorneys representing the defendants, at a February hearing on the matter.

 The nature of Maurial’s foray into the remote territory has been called into question throughout legal proceedings.
 The defendants worry she plans to rent it out to vacationers rather than occupy it herself.